PESEL: Birthdates

-For example, a person born on December 24, 2002, would have a PESEL number starting with 023224 and person born on December 24, 1902, would have a PESEL number starting with 021224.
+For example, a person born on 24 December 2002 would have a PESEL number starting with 023224, and a person born on 24 December 1902 would have a PESEL number starting with 021224.

 Changing the PESEL number

-PESEL contains the date of birth and a sex, so the number is changed if the person changes their sex or corrects their date of birth (for example, the previous date of birth was wrong).
-The other situation when the number is changed is "if the previous number was produced in the violation of Law" or when a birth certificate of a person changes for any reason (eg. adoption).
+PESEL contains the date of birth and sex of a given individual, and thus the number is changed if the person changes their sex or corrects their date of birth (for example, if the previously recorded date of birth was wrong).
+The PESEL number belonging to an individual may also be changed "if the previous number was produced in the violation of the Law" or when the birth certificate of a person changes for any reason (e.g. adoption).

-When the PESEL number is changed, the person is not allowed to use the previous number anymore.
-The previous number of a person cannot be given to anyone else.
+When a PESEL number is changed, its owner is prohibited from further use of the previous number, and it may not be assigned to a different person.

 Other identifiers

 A similar system of identification numbers exists for businesses, called REGON (from Rejestr Gospodarki Narodowej – Register of the National Economy).
 Additionally, all business taxpayers (prior to September 2011 – all taxpayers) have a tax identification number called NIP (Numer Identyfikacji Podatkowej).

 Individuals in Poland are often asked to provide the number of their identity card (dowód osobisty) as identification (foreign citizens are required to provide their passport number instead).
 Similarly, businesses and corporations are often required to state the number at which they appear in the register of businesses, KRS - National Judicial Register (Krajowy Rejestr Sądowy), or the Taxpayer Identification Number - NIP.